bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 ## Adding and removing components

 The properties Stencil abstracts as Handlebars resources are portable between HTML files.
-For an example of how this works, first open any storefront page in a browser.
+To see this in action, first open any storefront page in a browser.
 In the page's footer, note the appearance of Categories.

 Next, edit `templates/components/common/footer.html`, and cut the code section shown below.